High-Pressure Preschools: How Much is Too Much?

 - Preschools of Thought: What Are the Different Preschool Philosophies?

-- All About High/Scope Preschools
+- High/Scope Approach

 Every parent wants what’s best for their young child, but parents are often in the dark about the skills their child needs before entering kindergarten.
 Today, more than ever, the pressure is on to prepare children for what used to be a fun introduction to social skills, exploration, and listening to stories.
 And that means that school districts are requiring more as children come into their first year of elementary school.